gigirassy/testingapollo/content/tech.md

 * 2GB RAM

 ### Laptop 1: Dell Latitude 5400 [pic](/delllaptop.png)
 > After getting a similar laptop from eBay that failed for some unholy reason after a month, I had got this as the replacement.
 It works very amazingly, although it pretty much has noob specs.
-It used to have Windows 10 on it, but after I had abandoned Windows due to my growing disdain for corporations, I installed Manjaro on it.
+It used to have Windows 10 on it, but after I had abandoned Windows due to my growing disdain for corporations, I installed Manjaro and then Fedora on it.
 Works like a charm, no regrets.
 * Intel© Core™ i5-8365 CPU @ 1.60GHz x 8
-* OS is Manjaro Linux with KDE Plasma environment (formerly Windows 10!)
+* OS is Fedora Linux with MATE environment (formerly Manjaro, and  Windows 10!)
 * Broken Q, CTRL, and W keys
 * 8GB RAM, 256GB space